The Best Foods to Ease Menopause Symptoms

 • Grains

-Just note that it’s difficult to eat enough plant-based estrogen foods to get anywhere near the same effect as hormone replacement therapy, warns Dr. Graul.
-Also, women with breast cancer should ask a healthcare provider before taking plant-based estrogen supplements, as there’s no solid evidence at this time showing that these products are safe or unsafe.
+Just note that it’s difficult to eat enough plant-based estrogen foods to get anywhere near the same effect as hormone replacement therapy, says Graul.
+Also, women with a history of breast cancer should ask an HCP before taking any plant-based estrogen supplements; there’s no solid evidence at this time showing that these products are either safe or unsafe.

-When it comes to hot flashes, estrogen isn’t always the sole cause.
-Hot flashes can be induced by other problems like increased adrenaline levels, anxiety, or higher-than-normal thyroid hormones.
-Certain foods can prompt symptoms too, says Dr. Graul.
+When it comes to hot flashes, estrogen isn’t always the only cause.
+Hot flashes can be triggered by other factors, such as increased adrenaline levels, anxiety, or higher-than-normal thyroid hormones.
+Certain foods can bring on hot flashes too, says Graul.

 • Spicy foods